Francis Scott Key Bridge

 Rebuild Phase

-The Maryland Transportation Authority (MdTA) has requested a Water Quality Certification, Tidal Wetlands License and a Nontidal Wetlands and Waterway Construction Authorization for the construction of a new bridge to replace the Francis Scott Key Bridge.
+The Maryland Transportation Authority (MdTA) has requested a Water Quality Certification, and applied for a Tidal Wetlands License and a Nontidal Wetlands and Waterway Permit for the construction of a new bridge to replace the Francis Scott Key Bridge.
 The Rebuild Project will include the construction of a new bridge, which will tie the new bridge into the existing roadway on either side of the river.
+The project location will be 260 feet to the east of the original bridge across the Patapsco River.
+The new bridge will remain within MDTA’s existing right-of-way (ROW).
+The status of the ongoing authorizations is below:

 Documents: